cardinalitypuzzles/cardboard/new-hunt-setup.md

 #### Google OAuth2 login setup

 In order for Google OAuth2 login to work, you need to add the URI `https://<YOUR_APP>.herokuapp.com/complete/google-oauth2/` under the "Authorized redirect URIs" in your OAuth 2.0 client settings.
+(Recent Heroku apps' [subdomains will include a hex ID](https://devcenter.heroku.com/articles/custom-domains) in their URI too.)
 You can do this on Google Cloud: APIs & Services > Credentials > click the name of the OAuth 2.0 Client you added > scroll down to the "Authorized redirect URIs" section.

 #### Heroku setup

+Follow the Heroku documentation to [set up a Heroku app](https://devcenter.heroku.com/articles/git#for-an-existing-app) from an existing repository (this one).

 After creating a new application on Heroku, you will need to configure some resources, settings, and config variables.